lonelycode/tyk-io-site-content/v1.8/host-manager.md

 	}

 The Mongo, Redis and Tyk configurations should match your `tyk.conf` setup for the main gateway.
-This is because the host manager needs to know when an update has occured (redis), the API's that have changed (mongo) and the tyk configuration (to notify Tyk if it is managed, to reload).
+This is because the host manager needs to know when an update has occurred (redis), the API's that have changed (mongo) and the tyk configuration (to notify Tyk if it is managed, to reload).

 You should run the host manager as sudo as it will try to hot-reload the NginX server using a services command.